Nikolay Nekrasov: Recognition and legacy

 What interested Nekrasov himself so much more than the stylistic experiments, though, was the question of "whether poetry could change the world" and in a way he provided an answer, having become by far the most politically influential figure in the Russian 19th-century literature.
 Vladimir Lenin considered him "the great Russian Socialist" and habitually treated his legacy as a quotation book which he used to flay enemies, left and right.
 In the Soviet times scholars tended to promote the same idea, glorifying Nekrasov as a 'social democrat poet' who was 'fighting for the oppressed' and 'hated the rich'.

 Unlike many of his radical allies, though, Nekrasov held the Orthodox Christianity and 'traditional Russian national values' in high esteem.
 "He had an unusual power of idealization and the need to create gods was the most profound of his needs.
 The Russian people was the principal of these gods; next to it stood equally idealized and subjectively conditioned myths of his mother and Belinsky," noted Mirsky.
 Nekrasov's poetry was admired and profusely quoted by liberals, monarchists, and nationalists, as well as Socialists.
-Several of his lines (like "Seyat razumnoye, dobroye, vetchnoye..." - "To saw the seeds of all things sensible, kind, eternal..." or "Suzhdeny vam blagiye poryvi/ No svershit nichevo ne dano". - "You're endowed with the best of intentions / Yet unable to change anything") became the commonplace aphorisms in Russia, overused in all kinds of polemics.
+Several of his lines (like "Seyat razumnoye, dobroye, vechnoye..." – "To sow the seeds of all things sensible, kind, eternal..." or "Suzhdeny vam blagiye poryvi/ No svershit nichevo ne dano". – "You're endowed with the best of intentions / Yet unable to change anything") became commonplace aphorisms in Russia, overused in all kinds of polemics.

 With verdicts upon Nekrasov's legacy invariably depending upon the political views of reviewers, the objective evaluation of Nekrasov's poetry became difficult.
-As D.S.
-Mirsky noted in 1925, "Despite his enormous popularity among the radicals and of a tribute given to him as a poet by enemies like Grigoryiev and Dostoyevsky, Nekrasov can hardly be said to have had his due during his lifetime.
+As D. S. Mirsky noted in 1925, "Despite his enormous popularity among the radicals and of a tribute given to him as a poet by enemies like Grigoryiev and Dostoyevsky, Nekrasov can hardly be said to have had his due during his lifetime.
 Even his admirers admired the matter of his poetry rather than its manner, and many of them believed that Nekrasov was a great poet only because matter mattered more than form and in spite of his having written inartistically.
 After Nekrasov's death his poetry continued to be judged along the party lines, rejected en bloc by the right wing and praised in spite of its inadequate form by the left.
 Only in relatively recent times has he come into his own, and his great originality and newness being fully appreciated."

 Memory

 The centenary of his birth in 1921 was marked by the publication of N.A.Nekrasov: On the Centenary of his Birth by Pavel Lebedev-Polianskii.
 Nekrasov's estate in Karabikha, his St. Petersburg home, as well as the office of Sovremennik magazine on Liteyny Prospekt, are now national cultural landmarks and public museums of Russian literature.
 Many Libraries are named in his honor.
 One of them is the Central Universal Science Nekrasov Library in Moscow.
-Ukrainian composer Tamara Maliukova Sidorenko (1919-2005) set some of his poems to music.
+Ukrainian composer Tamara Maliukova Sidorenko (1919–2005) set some of his poems to music.